melindahiggins2000/A_Series_of_R_Workshops/README.md

 This "book" is the assembly of the materials compiled for the "Series of R Workshops" held Spring 2016 at Emory University - School of Nursing.
 These workshops were led by Melinda Higgins, Ph.D., associate research professor and senior biostatistician.

 The Series for Spring 2016 is currently planned to have 4 workshops - each 2 hours long with a focus on hands-on learning using R and RStudio.
-These workshops will be introductory and provide the skills necessary to begin to be comfortable working with R and RStudio performing data analysis and writing research reports.
+These workshops will be introductory and provide skills necessary to begin to be comfortable working with R and RStudio performing data analysis and writing research reports.
+R is a wonderful programming language for Data Analysis, Graphics and much more.

+> "However, with great power comes great responsibility!"

+R has a steep learning curve.
+It was not designed to have a point-and-click menu driven interface with canned procedures.
+Instead it is a rich language for data manipulation and analysis with statistical functions and methods embedded in it's core.
+The rewards are definitely worth the effort.
+PLUS, IT IS FREE and is supported by literally hundreds of thousands of users and developers worldwide.
+No other widely-used software can make these claims.

 ***